Druid and University of Galway

 Collaborative support of the cultural economy through the partnership, ensures ongoing benefits in terms of quality of life and a more engaged and stimulated society.
 Similarly supporting cultural and artistic tourism is hugely beneficial to attracting national and international visitors resulting in a positive economic impact and showcasing Galway as a great place to live, work and study.

-Image: NUI Galway student Luke Heffernan, Professor Patrick Lonergan (Professor of Drama and Theatre Studies at NUI Galway), Professor Ciarán Ó hÓgartaigh (NUI Galway President), Marie Mullen (Actor and Co-Founder of Druid Theatre Company), Garry Hynes (Artistic Director and Co-Founder, Druid Theatre Company) and student Ethel Rose Murray.
+Image: Student Luke Heffernan, Professor Patrick Lonergan (Professor of Drama and Theatre Studies), Professor Ciarán Ó hÓgartaigh (University of Galway President), Marie Mullen (Actor and Co-Founder of Druid Theatre Company), Garry Hynes (Artistic Director and Co-Founder, Druid Theatre Company) and student Ethel Rose Murray.
 Photo: Boyd Challenger.